zoul/ios-keyboards/README.md

 # iOS Keyboard Catalogue

 An overview of the layouts and sizes used by the system keyboard in iOS.
+The repository contains an iOS app that showcases the various keyboard types (see the App folder), and a collection of keyboard images that can be displayed and compared in the [interactive HTML sampler](http://zoul.github.io/ios-keyboards).

 ## Keyboard Sizes